-Dow futures surge 1,500 points on Pfizer's COVID-19 vaccine news
+Dow, S&P hit records on Pfizer's COVID-19 vaccine progress, oil soars

-Stock futures built on early gains Monday after positive news from Pfizer on a COVID-19 vaccine and after Joe Biden was named president-elect over the weekend.
+Stocks soared at the open on Monday, along with oil, after positive news from Pfizer on a COVID-19 vaccine and after Joe Biden was named president-elect over the weekend.

 Continue Reading Below